wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.3.0 - 2015/07/03 =
+* Feature - Major performance upgrade with optimized database queries and in plugin caching
+* Feature - Add new DB Query Cache settings box with option to switch caching ON | OFF and manual clear cache
+* Feature - Add caching for shop page product categories and products queries
+* Tweak - Hook to filter 'woocommerce_product_subcategories_args' tag to remove duplicate the queries to database
+* Tweak - Check and just called queries from Shop page in Responsi Framework

 = 1.2.1 - 2015/06/17 =
 * Tweak - Check if a3_admin_ui_script_params is defined to save status of settings box
 * Tweak - Added call 'admin_localize_printed_scripts' on setting panel page to avoid conflicts with other plugins built on a3 Plugin framework